docelic/amber-introduction/README.md

 crystal build --no-debug --release --verbose -t -s -p -o bin/<app_name> src/<app_name>.cr
 ```

-Granite also currently has problems in edge cases.
+Please note that Granite currently has problems in edge cases.
 For example, if you create a new model but do not specify any fields for it, then until you add at least one field, Amber won't start due to a compile error ([#112](https://github.com/amberframework/granite-orm/issues/112)).

-Please ignore these temporary problems until they are solved.

 Amber by default uses a feature called "port reuse" available in newer Linux kernels.
 If you get an error "setsockopt: Protocol not available", it means your kernel does not have it.
 Please edit `config/environments/development.yml` and set "port_reuse" to false.